PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 # Shared responsibility model
 https://docs.microsoft.com/en-us/learn/wwl-sci/describe-security-concepts-methodologies/media/3-shared-responsibility-model.png

-Some things are always the responsibility of the customer: information and data, devices (mobile and PCs), and accounts and identities
+Some things are always the responsibility of the customer: information and data, devices (mobile and PCs), and accounts and identities.
-Some responsibilities vary by service type: identity and directory infrastructure, applications, network controls, and operating systems
+Some responsibilities vary by service type: identity and directory infrastructure, applications, network controls, and operating systems.
 The following are always responsibilities of the cloud provider: physical hosts, physical networks, and physical datacenters